-The studio had long wanted to make Ghostbusters 3 for many years.
-When Dan Aykroyd was asked many times about the third film, his answer was always yes on condition that if all the principle Ghostbusters (1984) cast members including Ivan Reitman who directed the first two films return.
-The only main problem according to the main players was Bill Murray himself who shows lack of interest in reprising the role of Peter Venkman.
-However, the cast did reprise their roles in the 2009 video game, which is unofficially considered the third film that takes place two years after the events of Ghostbusters II (1989).
-According to Reitman, when he met Murray in 2011, Murray already had shown lost of interest when the subject was brought up although there was no script at that time.
+The studio had wanted to make Ghostbusters 3 for many years.
+When Dan Aykroyd was asked many times about the third film, his answer was always yes - on condition that all principal Ghostbusters (1984) cast members including Ivan Reitman (who directed the first two films) return.
+The only main problem according to the main players was Bill Murray himself, who shows a lack of interest in reprising the role of Peter Venkman.
+However, the cast did reprise their roles in the 2009 video game, which is unofficially considered the third film and takes place two years after the events of Ghostbusters II (1989).
+According to Reitman, when he met Murray in 2011, Murray already had shown loss of interest when the subject was brought up although there was no script at that time.
 The passing of Harold Ramis in early 2014 was the final straw that two weeks after that Reitman announced that he didn't want to direct it, resulting in Ghostbusters 3 being canned.

 Jennifer Lawrence and Rebel Wilson were considered by director Paul Feig for roles in the movie.